Mobile Alerting

 Broken Sensor Cannot Come Back in Range - Alert Never Clears

-On the rare occasions when a sensor is broken and a check has the back-in-range option specified, a checklist user will not be able to clear the alert/alarm via the checklist and therefore also not be able to complete the Checklist (a check with the back-in-range option specified cannot be made optional) and the content will remain on the App/Memo devices on which it was received.
+On the rare occasions when a sensor is broken and a check has the back-in-range option specified, a checklist user will not be able to clear the alert/alarm via the checklist and therefore also not be able to complete the Checklist (a check with the back-in-range option specified cannot be made optional) and the content will remain on the App devices on which it was received.

 In this situation you can several options as follows.